Wisdom Teeth Extraction Avondale, AZ

 You may need a wisdom teeth extraction at some point in your life.
 It is rare for a person to have enough room for all of their wisdom teeth, and as a result, they tend to grow in impacted.
 This can be uncomfortable, pushing your other teeth forward and creating a space for food to become trapped; it can also increase your risk of infection and decay.
 This is why we often recommend that our patients have their wisdom teeth removed.
-When you schedule an appointment with Apple Tree Dentistry, LLC, we can examine you, take X-rays, and let you know if and when you should schedule an extraction procedure.
+When you schedule an appointment with Apple Tree Dental Studio, we can examine you, take X-rays, and let you know if and when you should schedule an extraction procedure.
 You can reach us by calling (623) 476-1007.

 This is a dental procedure where your wisdom teeth are removed.
 How they are removed will be based on their current location and whether or not they are impacted.